 Residents are responsible for securing their own summer storage, purchasing their own boxes, transporting belongings to the storage site, and picking their belongings up when they return to campus.
-Residents are encouraged to collaborate with other residents to reduce cost.
-The Office of Housing and Residence Life has collaborated with U-Haul's College Boxes, a company used to service students moving in and out of their residences and need a storage unit.
+Residents are encouraged to collaborate with other residents to reduce costs.
+The Office of Housing and Residence Life has collaborated with U-Haul's Collegeboxes, a company used to assist students moving in and out of their residences in need of a storage unit.
 The Office of Housing and Residence Life may offer this service to residents at the end of each year.